 read more reviews for this game

-The setting of Phantasy Star was also a defining moment in the history of the genre.
-Breaking free from the ever-present medieval cliché, the game created its own world, a mixture of space-traveling science fiction and medieval/magical elements, which also became the home for its sequels, complete with its own history, geography, style, races, recurrent characters, and so on.
-The game was unbelievably unique and stylish at the time it was released; the semi-sci-fi, semi-medieval setting was fresh and charming.
-You fought evil bees and slimes together with robotic guards; within the same battle, you slashed the enemy with Alis' sword and fired at it with Odin's laser gun.
-You equipped leather shields and armor, but healed with coke and burgers.
-You were wandering wilderness areas and descending into caves, while returning to ultra-modern cities and traveling to other planets.
+Breaking free from the ever-present medieval cliche, the game also created its own world - a Star Wars-like mixture of space-traveling science fiction and fantasy elements, which also became the home for its sequels, complete with its own history, geography, style, races, recurrent characters, and so on.
+You fight evil bees and slimes together with robotic guards; within the same battle, you slash the enemy with Alis' sword and fire at it with Odin's laser gun.
+You equip leather shields and armor, but heal with coke and burgers.
+You wander through wilderness areas and descend into caves, while returning to ultra-modern cities and traveling to other planets.

 All this is presented with splendid graphics.
 Particularly the battle scenes are way ahead even of most 16-bit offerings, let alone contemporaries.
 Animated monsters are a pleasure to behold, and an even greater pleasure to vanquish.